-There’s plenty to see and do around this area.
-If you’re into good food, great pubs and you’re a bit of a culture vulture – the Georgian Quarter is perfect for you.
+So, if you’re into good food, great pubs and you’re a bit of a culture vulture – then the Georgian Quarter is perfect for you.

 Located on Back Egerton Street, this pub is an absolute favourite for tourists, students and locals alike.
 Expect eclectic and eccentric decor, resulting in one of the most intriguing pubs in Liverpool.
 Amongst the array of knick knacks and historical photographs are a row of urns containing the ashes of generations who’ve selected Kavanagh’s as their final resting place.
 Yes, it’s that good!
 They do a great pub quiz, too.